primocms/primo/README.md

 # How to self-host Primo

-Primo depends on several [freemium] third-party services for easy hosting, authentication, database and storage, etc. Running your own Primo server is as easy as forking this repo and deploying it on a static host like Vercel or Netlify, which should only take a few minutes.
+Primo depends on several [freemium] third-party services for easy hosting, authentication, database and storage, etc. Running your own Primo server is as easy as forking the Primo repo and deploying it on a static host like Vercel or Netlify, which should only take a few minutes.

 Third-party services (all can be signed into with Github):

-- A modern web host like Vercel or Netlify to host the Primo application.
+A modern web host like Vercel or Netlify to host the Primo application & published sites.

-- A Supabase account to manage your server's authentication, database, and file storage.
+A Supabase account to manage your server's authentication, database, and file storage.

-- A Github account to deploy your sites to (unless you plan on downloading).
+A Github account to deploy your sites to (unless you plan on downloading the site and connecting to a host).

-- A static web host for the final site (can be same host used for Primo itself).
-- A Mailgun account for emailing collaborators with server invitations.
+##Installation
+Ensure you have an account with all the services listed above.

-1. First, prepare your Supabase instance by copying the [schema](https://github.com/primocms/primo/blob/just-server/primo_schema.sql) and pasting it into the SQL editor.
+Create a new Supabase project, go to the SQL editor, add a new query and provision your project by copying the schema and pasting it into the editor.

-1. Then fork this repository
+Fork the Primo repository.

-1. Go to your host and create a new project from your new repository, inputting your service credentials.
+Go to your web host and create a new project from your new repository, inputting your Supabase details (go to the API settings) as environment variables.
-- PRIVATE_MAILGUN_KEY
-- PRIVATE_MAILGUN_EMAIL

 - PUBLIC_SUPABASE_URL

 - PUBLIC_SUPABASE_PUBLIC_KEY

 - PRIVATE_SUPABASE_PRIVATE_KEY

+- Environment Variables

-4. Publish the project and navigate to the authentication screen.
-From Supabase, update the project URL (e.g. https://my-primo.vercel.app).
+Publish the project and navigate to the Primo authentication screen.

-5. The user account you create will be the server owner.
-You can manage the entire project's data from the Supabase backend.
+The user account you create will be the server owner.
+You can manage the project's entire data from the Supabase project dashboard.

 ## Updating
 You can merge upstream updates by clicking 'Sync fork' on your forked repository.
 Your updates will automatically deploy to your web host.